Stanley Bernson: Trial and imprisonment

 On December 1, 1988, Bernson was convicted on two counts of solicitation to escape and two counts of kidnapping, for which he was given 20 years imprisonment and $2,500 in fines.
 However, his trial for Weber's murder continued to be delayed due to faulty extradition protocols between Washington and Oregon, prompting Justice Jack Olsen to dismiss the murder charge and return Bernson to Washington State Penitentiary.
-This decision was appealed by Attorney General Dave Frohnmayer, who contested that Bernson was causing the delays and that the charges should be reinstated.
+This decision was appealed by Oregon Attorney General Dave Frohnmayer, who contested that Bernson was causing the delays and that the charges should be reinstated.
 After two years, the decision was reversed and Bernson was returned to Oregon to stand trial for the killing.